elementrem/meteor-dapp-wallet/README.md

 **NOTE**
 The wallet is not yet official released, can contain severe bugs!

-Meteor wallet is vulnerable to rpc attack. recommend the mist wallet.

-Create New Account button is supported in the mist wallet.
+Various features are provided in the mist wallet. recommend the mist wallet.

 ![](meteor-wallet-Screenshot.png)